XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 You can find the complete source code for all of this tutorial's examples in the [code samples section of this website's repository]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/desktop-js/).
 After a `npm install` in this directory you can run the application for each step as described in the `scripts` section of  `package.json`, e.g, `npm run ledger-index`.

-**Caution:** As the source code is grouped into one folder for each step, you have to be careful should you copy-and-paste directly from there.
-Some shared imports and file operations have different directories in these examples.
-This goes for everything to do with `library`, `bootstrap`, and `WALLET_DIR`.
+**Caution:** Be careful if you copy-and-paste the source code from these directly from these files.
+The sample code is split up into different files per step, so some shared imports and files are in different directories in the examples.
+This especially applies to the `library`, `bootstrap`, and `WALLET_DIR` contents.

 ## Rationale